PaddleCV-SIG/PaddleLabel/doc/EN/project/dataset_file_structure.md

 ### Semantic Segmentation

 Example dataset: [optic disk segmentation](https://bj.bcebos.com/paddlex/datasets/optic_disc_seg.tar.gz) (Note PPLabel cannot directly import this dataset.
-Masks in this dataset is in pesudo color.
+Masks in this dataset is in pseudo color.
 You have to modify the labels.txt file to specify the color for the optic disk class.)

 Images and annotations are both image files in this format, so we placed more restrictions on the folder structure to tell them apart.
 We expect all images to be placed under `/Dataset Path/JPEGImages/` folder.
 All images under this folder will be imported, with or without annotation.
 Annotations should be placed in `/Dataset Path/Annotations`.
 Sample Layout: